-Beginning in 2018, the amount a business may claim as an immediate deduction under Section 179 will increase from \$500,000 to \$1 million.
-The phase out threshold that eliminates the Section 179 deduction is increased to \$2.5 million.
+Beginning 2018 the amount a business may claim as an immediate deduction under Section 179 will increase from \$500,000 to \$1 million.
+Also the phase out threshold that eliminates the Section 179 deduction is increased to \$2.5 million.